0xgui/dotfiles/README.md

 ## Shortcuts

 ### Vim
-* leader - ,
+- leader key - ,

-Save as sudo if you forgot to open with sudo :SudaWrite Comment lines - gcc
+- Save as sudo if you forgot to open with sudo :SudaWrite

+- Comment lines - gcc

 Enter/exit pastemod - ,pp